Pumas qualifications after eliminating América in the 2021 Apertura League

 Arturo Ortiz (7.5)

-He discreetly complied with his defensive work and prevented America’s approaches from progressing.
+He discreetly carried out his defensive work and prevented America’s approaches from progressing.
 From set pieces he had an option with his head, but a bad shot prevented him from scoring.

 Nicolas Freire (8)

-He fulfilled poorly the double task as central and auxiliary of Alan Mozo when his teammate joined the attack.
+He poorly fulfilled the double duty as central and auxiliary to full-back Alan Mozo when his teammate joined the attack.
 These spaces were seen and used by Mauro Lainez and Álvaro Fidalgo as a route to generate dangerous plays in their area.

 It is worth highlighting the change of game of 50 meters that he made for Alan Mozo and led to the first Auriazul goal on the Azteca Stadium field.